thejud/text-processing-cookbook/README.md

 `csvstat`.
 However, if I want to do a bit more, like aggregate by one or more columns, `gnu datamash` is very useful.
 It handles large streamed data sets very quickly, and has a variety of statistical functions available.
-By default it breaks on continuous whitespace.
-Use the -t option to break on tabs, possibly after transforming data via `csvformat -T` if you have csv input data.
+By default it breaks on tabs.
+Use the -W option to break on whitespace.
+Convert CSV data to TSV transforming data via `csvformat -T` if you have csv input data.

 From the [datamash manual](https://www.gnu.org/software/datamash/manual/datamash.html):

 ```
+# NOTE: apparently the sample data uses tabs, while this example uses whitespace
 cat > scores.txt << EOF
 Name        Subject          Score
 Bryan       Arts             68